bitwarden/help/_articles/security/how-is-data-securely-transmitted-and-stored.md

 ---
 layout: article
-title: How is my data securely trasmitted and stored on bitwarden servers?
+title: How is my data securely transmitted and stored on bitwarden servers?
 categories: [security]
 featured: true
 popular: false